 Carleton’s location in Ottawa allows access to many government departments and headquarters for organizations and industries.
 Many career opportunities are just down the road.

-Applicants wishing to apply to the collaborative master’s program in Bioinformatics must apply to one of the participating graduate programs (listed below).
-Once accepted into one of these programs, students must then be sponsored into the collaborative program in Bioinformatics by a faculty member.
+Applicants wishing to apply to the collaborative master’s specialization in Bioinformatics must apply to one of the participating graduate programs (listed below).
+Once accepted into one of these programs, students must then be sponsored into the collaborative specialization in Bioinformatics by a faculty member.
 This is normally the student’s supervisor.
 This faculty member must be appointed, cross-appointed or stand as an adjunct in one or more of the participating units.